Sunday, September 22, 2013

 In the wake of his passing, colleagues in the emergency room where he worked shared this touching revelation: At the end of his shift, when filling out the chart of a patient whose care he would be handing over, he would sign his name followed by the letters "DTRT."

 They stood for "Do the right thing."

-I feel compelled to write this post, because I have something I need to share: Louis Anthony Portera was like a parent to me, and he did the right thing by me in all the time that we shared.
+I feel compelled to write this post, because I have something I need to share: Louis Anthony Portera was like a father to me, and he did the right thing by me in all the time that we shared.
 I am eternally grateful to him for that.